Prajitha787/Airline-Review-Analysis/README.md

 Certain airlines consistently perform better across multiple rating categories.

 📌 Conclusion

-The analysis reveals that overall passenger satisfaction is strongly influenced by service quality factors such as seat comfort, staff behavior, and value for money.
-While entertainment and food services enhance the experience, basic comfort and service reliability remain the most critical drivers of positive reviews.Improving underperforming areas can significantly enhance customer satisfaction and airline reputation.
+ From the analysis of airline review data, it is evident that customer satisfaction varies significantly across different service parameters.
+Factors such as cabin staff service, seat comfort, and value for money have a strong influence on overall ratings.
+Missing values and inconsistent data required careful preprocessing to ensure accurate analysis.The visualizations helped in clearly understanding trends, distributions, and relationships between variables.
+Overall, the project demonstrates how data analysis and visualization can transform raw customer feedback into meaningful business insights that can support better decision-making in the airline industry.

 🏆 RECOMMENDATION

-Focus on improving seat comfort, especially for long-haul flights

-Provide staff training programs to enhance customer interaction

-Upgrade inflight entertainment systems

-Improve WiFi connectivity and reliability

-Tailor services based on traveller type and cabin class
+- Airlines should prioritize improving cabin staff service, as it has a strong impact on customer satisfaction.

+- Enhancing seat comfort and onboard facilities can significantly improve passenger experience.

+- Improving food and beverage quality may help increase overall ratings, especially for long-haul flights.

+- Ground services such as check-in, boarding, and baggage handling need consistent monitoring.

+- Airlines should actively analyze customer reviews to identify recurring complaints and address them promptly.

+- Regular data-driven analysis should be conducted to track customer satisfaction trends over time.
    📚 References

 Dataset: